Wildlife

 North American Racer, Coluber constrictor.

 Diurnal, alert, and exceptionally swift.
 It eats mice, small mammals, lizards, snakes, birds, eggs, frogs, and insects.
-If you find one on a trail, step back and let it pass.

 Key detailWhat to look for